fusebit/slack-connector/README.md

 fuse function deploy --boundary managers slack-connector-manager -d ./fusebit
 ```

 Soon enough you will be writing code of your integration logic.
-Get in touch at [Fusebit](https://fusebit.io) for further instructions or to learn more.
+Check out [Fusebit](https://fusebit.io) for further information or [contact us](mailto:contact@fusebit.io) to get started.

 ## Organization